 Can you put raw ground beef in spaghetti sauce?

 No. You need to brown it first before adding.
-No matter how you cook it you’d be safer to cook it until it’s no longer pink beforehand.
-You could use our Crockpot ground beef recipe, quickly make some air fryer ground beef, or just use a pan on the stovetop.
+No matter how you cook it youโd be safer to cook it until itโs no longer pink beforehand.
+You could use our Crockpot ground beef recipe first off and incorporate the rest mid day, or with leftovers.

 Can you put already cooked meat in a slow cooker?